openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/properties.png" width="600" height="400"/>

-For each Vehicle Properties are set with various informations.
+Each Vehicle contains Properties.
-They are especially handy to figure out the provided Services of your Vehicle.
+They are especially handy to figure out the provided Services.
 In the right picture you can see in _Activated Services_ e.g. the _DoorLock_ and _DoorUnlock_ Services are mentioned.
-So you're sure that in Channel Group _Remote Services_ you are able to execute these commands.
+So you're sure that in [Channel Group _Remote Services_](#channel-group-remote-services) you are able to execute these commands.
-Also _LastDestinations_ is mentioned in _Supported Services_ so it's valid to connect Channel Group _Last Destinations_ in order to display the last 3 Navigation Destinations.
+Also _LastDestinations_ is mentioned in _Supported Services_ so it's valid to connect Channel Group [Last Destinations](#channel-group-destinations) in order to display the last 3 Navigation Destinations.

 Basically 3 Types of Information are registered as Properties